Liam-Stusser/Liam-Stusser/README.md

-# 👋 Hi, I'm Liam
+# Hi, I'm Liam

 Welcome to my GitHub!

-I'm a self-motivated developer currently sharpening my front-end and general programming skills after returning to coding with fresh energy and focus.
-My programming journey began in 2014 with batch scripts in Notepad.
-Since then, I've explored languages like Java, C#, and Python through various courses, including AP Computer Science and game programming classes.
+I'm a self-motivated developer currently sharpening my front-end and general programming skills.
+I began programming in 2014 with batch scripts in Notepad.
+Since then, I've explored languages like Java, C#, and Python through various courses, including AP Computer Science, college courses, and online resources like FCC.

 ---

-## 🎓 Certifications
+## Certifications

 I've earned the following certifications from [FreeCodeCamp](https://www.freecodecamp.org/LiamStusser):